-Adults are rarely noticed as they are relatively inactive, reluctant fliers, and blend into the background.
-They are largely nocturnal.
-They live for just 2 or 3 weeks, and they spend most of this time crawling around on stream side stones or nearby vegetation.
+Adults (see the photographs above and below) are rarely noticed as they are relatively inactive, reluctant fliers, and blend into the background.
+They are largely nocturnal, live for just 2 or 3 weeks, and spend most of this time crawling around on stream side stones or nearby vegetation.

 Many do not feed as adults, but those that do eat algae or pollen.
 They tend to fly only when disturbed.

 The hind wings tend to be slightly broader than the fore wings, and the wings beat out of sync.
 Some males may be wingless, or have short, non-functional wings.